Snigelson/pytimex/README.md

 To use it you need an Arduino with ATmega328 (168 would probably work too) with 16 MHz clock.
 Should work with Uno, Nano, Duemilanove and others.
 Connect a bright LED to pin 12 (maybe with a suitable resistor in series) and that's it.

 Experiment with distance and intensity to get it just right.
-Some LEDs are very focused and offers only a narrow beam, so if you have the option, try to find a bright one with a wide beam.
+Some LEDs are very focused and offers only a narrow beam, and might saturate the receiver.

 What ultimately worked best for me was to use a high-intensity white LED without a resistor and shine it onto a surface.
 That way, the angle and